Flow-based sampling for multimodal and extended-mode distributions in lattice field theory: Introduction

-In particular, finite-sample pathologies have been demonstrated for traditional methods in cases where the sampling algorithm remains trapped in one or several of many modes of a multimodal distribution, such as when ``topological freezing'' occurs~\cite{DelDebbio:2004xh,Schaefer:2009xx,Schaefer:2010hu,Hasenbusch:2017fsd}.
-Meanwhile, the efficiency of flow-based MCMC depends on how well the model approximates the target distribution: models that undersample particular regions of the target distribution result in inefficient samplers due to long runs of rejected proposals, requiring many proposal steps before asymptotic convergence.
-When used in combination, the two methods may correct each other's respective deficiencies, with flow proposals providing rapid mixing between modes while updates with traditional methods populate regions undersampled by the flow model.
-However, this complementarity requires flow models that sample from all modes of the target.
+First, Sec.~\ref{sec:challenges} sets up the problem to be solved.
+This section reviews the algorithms of interest---traditional MCMC methods and emerging flow-based approaches---and the separate problems faced by each in sampling distributions with nontrivial mode structure.
+In particular, finite-sample pathologies have been demonstrated for traditional methods in cases where the sampling algorithm remains trapped in one or several of many modes of a multimodal distribution, such as when ``topological freezing'' occurs~\cite{DelDebbio:2004xh,Schaefer:2009xx,Schaefer:2010hu,Hasenbusch:2017fsd,Albergo:2022qfi}.
+Meanwhile, the efficiency of flow-based MCMC depends on how well the model approximates the target distribution: models that undersample particular regions of the target result in inefficient samplers due to long runs of rejected proposals, requiring many proposal steps before asymptotic convergence.
+This poses a particular problem in the context of multimodal distributions: self-training procedures are prone to producing ``mode-collapsed'' models that sample only single modes of the target.
+A similar problem arises in modeling extended-mode distributions.
+Avoiding these pathologies is critical to accurately modeling these distributions.

+Section~\ref{sec:augmented-MCMC} reviews a general and widely employed algorithmic framework, which we refer to in generality as ``composite'' or ``augmented MCMC'', where multiple interleaved update types are used to advance the Markov chain.
+This scheme provides a simple way to combine flow-based MCMC with traditional sampling algorithms.
+When used in combination, the two approaches may correct each other's respective deficiencies, with flow proposals providing rapid mixing between modes while updates with traditional methods populate regions undersampled by the flow model.
+This further motivates the need to construct models which capture the full mode structure of the theory of interest.

+To this end, without specializing to a particular example, Sections \ref{sec:arch_methods} and \ref{sec:multimodal-approaches} present a broad (but not exhaustive) zoo of methods to construct models for distributions with nontrivial mode structure.
+Section~\ref{sec:arch_methods} presents architecture-based approaches, which specialize the construction of the flow model to the mode structure of interest.
+The methods discussed are statistical mixtures of multiple flow models, symmetry-equivariant flows, and topology matching.
+Section~\ref{sec:multimodal-approaches} presents several training-based approaches, which specialize the training scheme to prevent mode collapse.
+These include a novel self-training scheme which admits symmetrization of the training data, as well as two different schemes---applicable to arbitrary mode structures---which regulate training by slowly varying the loss to anneal into the desired mode structure.
+Different approaches require different degrees of a priori knowledge and engineering to employ, as explored in the discussion.